The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2018)

 Ch.
 6. Clear Creek monastery.

 + Slattery had gradually become more and more traditional, visiting Fontgombeaut several times for personal interest, as well as later to facilitate the move, and learning to say the TLM for confirmations at the Parish of St. Peter.
 At first the monks lived in little temporary cabins and converted a barn into a chapel.
-Up the hill was the huge cabin built by (I believe) the Costello family, who sold the land to the monks, used as a refectory and for offices.
+Up the hill was the huge cabin built by the Doyle family, who sold the land to the monks, used as a refectory and for offices.
 Gardens, vineyards, and a small farm were started.
-Before long, they built a carpentry wood shop to make furrniture and hand-crafted religious goods.
+Before long, they built a carpentry wood shop to make furniture and hand-crafted religious goods.
 They also made large, round cylindars of homemade cheese, from their milk cows, which I believe they still sell today.
 A gift shop with traditional Catholic books also brought in revenue.

 In those early pioneering days, they were able to make a temporary monastery (now used by the Clear Creek Benedictine Sisters) with prefab buildings, but eventually started building a medieval style, Romanesque monastery at a higher elevation.
 An architect from Notre Dame designed it, and a Tulsa construction company took the job.
 Also, families from all over the country started to move to Clear Creek, to live near the monks for their liturgy and spirituality.
 The founding monks, especially the Americans Fr.
 Anderson (now Abbot), Fr.
 Bethel, Fr.
 Brown, and Fr.
 Shapiro, had a vision of a monastic community including neighboring lay Catholics to organically form, perhaps, an actual Catholic hamelot or village.
 Their inspiration was their mentor teacher from Kansas University, none other than John Senior.